seraageldin/CICD-Simple-Project/README.md

 build other projects
 select the build job and save

-this means when clone is finished build job will be called to start
+this means when the clone is finished build job will be called to start

 then go to build job configuration post build action select job docker_deploy and save

-if you go to your system and check docker images you wont find the image that will we create and there should be no container once you edit anything in the repo code or add a file the cd/cd will run
+if you go to your system and check the docker images you won't find the image that we will create and there should be no container once you edit anything in the repo code or add a file the cd/cd will run

 You can open 3 tabs of Jenkins for each job and watch them execute automatically when the time comes after you edit the repo